grferna/TGF-TEB-Propagation-Geant4/README.md

 - The source code of `TGF-TEB-Propagation-Geant4` is located in `src/` and the build should be done in the folder `build/`.
 - Requires [Geant4](https://geant4.web.cern.ch/) compiled and [installed](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html) properly.
 Recommended to use geant4-10-04-patch-02 (25-May-2018).
 Minor changes in the source code may be required for other versions.
 Geant4 source code is included in folder `geant4/geant4_source/`.
 ### Linux
 - Once Geant4 is installed and set-up properly, open a terminal in the `build/` folder and run `cmake ../src/` (to generate the `makefile` using CMake) and then `make` to compile.
 It will make the executable file `build/tgf_propa`.
-Easy installation scripts for Geant4 under Linux and Ubuntu ar eprovided here : https://github.com/DavidSarria89/GEANT4-easy-install-scripts
+Easy installation scripts of Geant4 for Linux and Ubuntu are provided here : https://github.com/DavidSarria89/GEANT4-easy-install-scripts

 Alternatively, for Ubuntu users, an installation script is provided:
 - Go to `TGF-TEB-Propagation-Geant4` directory and run in terminal `bash compile_install.bash`.